-- The balcony should be restricted in size to allow for limited seating and the enjoyment of wider views.
-Unless obscured from view from neighbouring housing, it should not be of a size that will afford residents the opportunity of undertaking a wide range of activities over extensive periods of day and evening to the extent that regular and/or continuous activity may impinge upon the enjoyment of neighbouring gardens. - Where a balcony is positioned within 9 metres of the garden boundary and where there is a view of the neighbouring private/rear garden area, the erection of screening shall generally be required.

-Screening may not be required in cases where the balcony does not increase or intensify the intervisibility between and the overlooking of neighbours.
-Where screening is required and it is in excess of 2.5 metres high within 2 metres of a boundary or will itself result in an unacceptable loss of light to a room in a neighbouring house, then the proposed balcony will not be supported.
+- These should be restricted in size to allow for limited seating and the enjoyment of wider views.
+Unless obscured from view from neighbouring housing.
+These should not be of a size that will afford residents the opportunity of undertaking a wide range of activities over extensive periods of day and evening to the extent that regular and/or continuous activity may impinge upon the enjoyment of neighbouring gardens. - Where positioned within 9 metres of the garden boundary and where there is a view of the neighbouring private/rear garden area, the erection of screening shall generally be required.
+Screening may not be required in cases where there is no increase in the intervisibility between, and the overlooking of, neighbours.
+Where screening is required and it is in excess of 2.5 metres high within 2 metres of a boundary or will itself result in an unacceptable loss of light to a room in a neighbouring house, then the proposed balcony or roof terrace will not be supported.
 The Council will use the Building Research Establishment publication "Site Layout Planning for daylight and sunlight: A guide to good practice" in making this assessment.

-• The design and position of the balcony shall be appropriate to the architectural design of the house.
+• The design and position shall be appropriate to the architectural design of the house.

-Garden Decking
+Garden Decking & Raised Platforms

-• The position of decking should respect the rights of neighbours to enjoy their gardens without being the subject of intrusive overlooking.
-If raised, it should not be of a size that will afford residents the opportunity of undertaking a wide range of activities over extensive periods of day and evening to the extent that regular and/or continuous activity may impinge upon the enjoyment of neighbouring gardens.

-- Where decking is positioned within 9 metres of the garden boundary and where there is a view of the neighbouring private/rear garden area, the erection of screening, either at the decking edge or the garden boundary shall generally be required.
-Screening may not be required in cases where the decking does not increase or intensify the intervisibility between and the overlooking of neighbours.
-Where screening is required and it is in excess of 2.5 metres high, within 2 metres of a boundary or will itself result in an unacceptable loss of light to a room in a neighbouring house, then the proposed decking will not be supported.
-The Council will use the Building Research Establishment publication "Site Layout Planning for daylight and sunlight: A guide to good practice" in making this assessment. - The design and position of the decking shall be appropriate to the architectural design of the house.
+- The position should respect the rights of neighbours to enjoy their gardens without being the subject of intrusive overlooking.
+If raised more than 0.5 metres above the original ground levels, it should not be of a size that will afford residents the opportunity of undertaking a wide range of activities over extensive periods of day and evening to the extent that regular and/or continuous activity may impinge upon the enjoyment of neighbouring gardens. - Where positioned within 9 metres of the garden boundary and where it will result in an increased view of the neighbouring private/rear garden area, the erection of screening, either at the decking/platform edge or the garden boundary shall generally be required.
+Where screening is required and it is in excess of 2.5 metres high above ground level within 2 metres of a boundary or will itself result in an unacceptable loss of light to a room in a neighbouring house, then the proposed decking/platform will not be supported.
+The Council will use the Building Research Establishment publication "Site Layout Planning for daylight and sunlight: A guide to good practice" in making this assessment.

+• The design and position of the decking/ platform shall be appropriate to the architectural design of the house.